Alfresco/acs-deployment/docs/helm/upgrades.md

 ### Removed the "metadataKeystore" values

-The `metadataKeystore.*` where aused to pass part of the java keystore related properties to deal with custom metadata encryption keys.
+The `metadataKeystore.*` where used to pass part of the java keystore related properties to deal with custom metadata encryption keys.
 The new `alfresco-repository` chart offers a more generic way of dealing with custom keystore together with a more cohesive way of passing both sensitive and non sensitive properties.
 Please refer to [alfresco-repository chart keystore documentation](https://github.com/Alfresco/alfresco-helm-charts/blob/main/charts/alfresco-repository/docs/keystores.md) and the [alfresco-repository chart properties documentation](https://github.com/Alfresco/alfresco-helm-charts/blob/main/charts/alfresco-repository/docs/repository-properties.md)